CARBON FARMING: PLANNING

 Read more about Carbon Farm Planning in our June 2021 Sonoma-Marin Farm News Article, “How Can Planning Make Carbon Farming Doable?”

-How can I get on your waitlist if I am interested in receiving a Carbon Farm Plan?
+How can I get on your waitlist to receive a Carbon Farm Plan?

-Please send an email to marinrcd@marinrcd.org and sarahs@marinrcd.org, or call us at 415-663-1170, to be added to our waitlist.
+Funding is not currently available for Carbon Farm Plans.
+If you would like to be added to our waitlist, please visit our application page here to apply.
 Note: to be eligible to work with Marin RCD to receive a Carbon Farm Plan, your land must be in Marin County and must be in agricultural production.

-How are farms selected to receive a Carbon Farm Plan from Marin RCD?
+How are farms selected to receive a Carbon Farm Plan?

 Funding Overview for Carbon Farm Plans